dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/SyntaxCheck.md

 |vue			|eslint-vue			|[Download](https://ext.dcloud.net.cn/plugin?name=eslint-vue)			|[Docs](/Tutorial/extension/eslint-vue)			|

 **Notice：**
-- For scss files, if the code uses the `@-rules` command, and the stylelint check prompts `at-rule-no-unknown`, please configure the rules related to `@`.[stylelint rules](http://stylelint.cn/user-guide/rules/#at-rule)

 - For scss files, if you receive the stylelint validation tip `at-rule-no-unknown` when the code calls the `@-rules` command, you should set `@` rules. [stylelint rules](http://stylelint.cn/user-guide/rules/#at-rule)

 ## How to use?